KIUG 2025: South Sudan’s Akot finds her footing with SRM University’s basketball team - www.lokmattimes.com

 KIUG 2025: South Sudan’s Akot finds her footing with SRM University’s basketball team

-The 18-year-old feared that her dream of becoming an international basketball player may take a back seat but was amazed to see the basketball culture in Chennai and the support she has received from SRM University.
+The 18-year-old feared that her dream of becoming an international basketball player might take a back seat, but was amazed to see the basketball culture in Chennai and the support she has received from SRM University.

-“Before coming here, many people believed that there is no basketball culture in India because India is mostly known for cricket.
+“Before coming here, many people believed that there was no basketball culture in India because India is mostly known for cricket.
 But when I arrived, I was amazed.
-I got a very supportive team,” Akot told SAI media.
+I got a very supportive team,” Akot told SAI Media.

-Growing up in Rumbek in South Sudan, Akot had to sneak out to play basketball, as her parents wanted to excel in academics instead of following in the footsteps of her elder sister, Akon Paul Macuei, an international basketball player.
+Growing up in Rumbek in South Sudan, Akot had to sneak out to play basketball as her parents wanted her to excel in academics instead of following in the footsteps of her elder sister, Akon Paul Macuei, an international basketball player.

 But the youngest among the six siblings was determined to pursue her passion while also excelling in studies.
 “My parents always asked me to focus on studies.
 My elder sister already represents our country, and they would say that one player in the family is enough.
 Eventually, they allowed me to pursue my dreams, and that’s how I am here,” she said.